-Sharks Rewards is a trading name of Sussex Cricket Limited, registered office The 1ST Central Ground, Eaton Road, Hove, BN3 3AN, registered in England no: 30143R.
+Sharks Rewards is a trade mark of Sussex Cricket Limited, registered office The 1ST Central County Ground, Eaton Road, Hove, BN3 3AN, registered in England no: 30143R.

 2 What is a cookie?